Monday, September 23, 2024

 This was in the Great Depression, and Maxine told me Saturday that she still remembers how hard it was to get enough food at the time.
 Winters were the worst, she said, because there wasn't much work for hired hands in winter.

-My mother had one pregnancy that I heard about long before my birth, but it was premature.
-In 1937, she had a boy that went full term, but when the baby "dropped", he was choked by the umbilical cord.
+My mother had one pregnancy that I heard about long before my birth, but it was a premature birth.
+In 1937, she carried a boy that went the full term, but when the baby "dropped", he was choked by the umbilical cord.

 Finally, in 1944, I appeared on the scene.
 I was a colicky baby, and my colic lasted all day long, I am told.
 However, they were so glad to finally have a baby that they just took turns walking the floor with me.